-Rethink Runoff helps communities consider the impact of stormwater runoff in Chittenden County.
-Excess water from rain or snowmelt flows over surfaces like driveways, sidewalks, and streets picks up pollutants such as oil and grease, chemicals, nutrients, metals and bacteria, flowing into stormwater systems or directly to the lake, streams, rivers or wetlands.
+When excess water from rain or snow melt flows over driveways, sidewalks, and streets, pollutants are picked up along the way.
+These pollutants—oil, grease, chemicals, nutrients, metals and bacteria—flow into stormwater systems or directly to the lake, streams, rivers, or wetlands.

-Anything that enters the stormwater system is discharged untreated into the waterways we use for swimming, fishing and providing drinking water.
+Unwanted materials that flow into the stormwater system are discharged untreated into the waterways—the same waterways used for swimming, fishing and drinking water.